Four Workplace Trends We’re Watching This Year

 Why to Hire Military Veterans and Military Spouses

 Every year, 200,000 members of the military separate from service, bringing new skills and fresh talent into the U.S. workforce.
-In 2020, 18.5 million men and women were veterans, accounting for about 7% of the civilian population age 18 and over.
+The U.S. workforce includes about 18.5 million men and women were veterans, accounting for about 7% of the civilian population age 18 and over.

 Those who work with veterans know that this is a group who works efficiently within an organizational system.
 They have already been through rigorous training and completed it satisfactorily.
 They have the skills to deal with people and numbers under pressure.